remix-run/react-router/docs/guides/deferred.md

 React Router takes advantage of React 18's Suspense for data fetching using the [`defer` Response][defer response] utility and [`<Await />`][await] component / [`useAsyncValue`][useasyncvalue] hook.
 By using these APIs, you can solve both of these problems:

-1. You're data is no longer on a waterfall: document -> JavaScript -> Lazy Loaded Route & data (in parallel)
+1. Your data is no longer on a waterfall: document -> JavaScript -> Lazy Loaded Route & data (in parallel)
 2. Your can easily switch between rendering the fallback and waiting for the data

 Let's take a dive into how to accomplish this.